 Long waiting.
 Investors wait to get Malta citizenship for at least 14 months.
 But there is a benefit that an investor receives a residency card almost immediately — in two weeks.
-It allows him to travel in the Schengen Area without a visa.
+It allows them to travel in the Schengen Area without a visa.
 At the same time, a countdown for obtaining citizenship starts.

 The benefit is that the investment conditions are fulfilled only after the approval of the citizenship application.
-In comparison, in Austria, applicants must invest €10 million in the country’s economy, and they can get citizenship only after two or three years after that.
+In comparison, in Austria, applicants must invest €10 million in the country’s economy, and they can get citizenship only after two or three years.
 The investment is made, but the result is not guaranteed.